-You can often find L_OUT and R_OUT connectors on an android headunit.
+You can often find L_OUT and R_OUT connectors on an Android headunit.
 The two RCA sockets, one Red and the other White.
-They may be two RCA sockets on the body of the stereo or they could be two flying leads with nothing connected to them.
-Other times they are labelled AUX_AUDIO_OUT_L and AUX_AUDIO_OUT_R or other permutations to denote an auxiliary audio output with a L (LEFT) and (R) RIGHT stereo channel pair.
+They may be two RCA sockets on the stereo’s body or two flying leads with nothing connected.
+Other times, they are labeled AUX_AUDIO_OUT_L and AUX_AUDIO_OUT_R or other permutations to denote an auxiliary audio output with an L (LEFT) and (R) RIGHT stereo channel pair.

 But what are they for?

 Aux is for auxiliary, an additional, supplemental connection.
 It is not a mandatory connection, but it is there if you want to expand the system beyond its standard capabilities.

 L is for LEFT, R is for RIGHT

 These are the Left and Right channels of the stereo sound.
 There are two parts to stereo sound playback: Left and Right, L for the Left Channel and R for the Right Channel.